(last updated 15 November 2017)

 5.2 Clifford Vincent Balzary (1899-1964)

 Clifford or 'Cliff' as he was called, enlisted in the First AIF on 13 March 1917 and embarked from Melbourne on the HMAT A32 THEMISTOCLES on 4 August 1917 as part of the 14th Reinforcements.
 He was then 18 years old and was living with his parents at 8 Evandale Road in Malvern in Victoria.
 He served in the 5th Division Signal Company and returned to Australia on 22 July 1919.
 The Australian electoral rolls show that he remained in the Army for a time after the war and worked in Melbourne where he met and married in 1927 Sylvia Eileen Mitchell (1899-1959), the daughter of Robert Alexander Mitchell and Ellen Fitzgerald.
 The 1931 electoral roll shows Clifford, now a public servant, and Sylvia Eileen Balzary living at 104 Bamfield Street in the Melbourne suburb of Sandringham.
 The 1936/7, 1942 and 1954 rolls show them at 7 Susan Street in Sandringham.
 Clifford Balzary died at Sandford in Victoria in 1964.
 His wife Sylvia had pre-deceased him by five years.
-Ronald Balzary tells us that they had four children: Peter John Balzary (1927-2004), Leonard Vincent (deceased), Noel Clifford and Wendy Anne Balzary.
+Ronald Balzary tells us that they had four children: Peter John Balzary (1927-2004), Leonard Vincent Balzary (1929-2009), Noel Clifford Balzary and Wendy Anne Balzary.
+Like his father, Peter Balzary was a career soldier.
+He attained the rank of Warrant Officer Class 1 and served with the 3rd Battalion RAR in Korea between April 1952 and March 1953 and with the 5th Battalion RAR in Vietnam between November 1966 and May 1967 (see the photo below).

 Taken at Nui Dat in South Vietnam in 1967, this photo shows , from L/R: